ralphgabriel04/ralphgabriel04/README.md

 # 👋 Hello, I'm Ralph Christian Gabriel (@ralphgabriel04)

 Welcome to my GitHub profile!
 I'm an enthusiastic **Software Engineering student** at ÉTS with a passion for programming, chess, and basketball.
+As an **INTJ-A (Architect)**, I thrive on strategic thinking and creativity, both in my projects and in my approach to life.
 Currently, I’m honing my skills and contributing to innovative projects while working at **Videotron**.

 ## 👀 About Me